 With certain exceptions, such as financial instruments measured at fair value and provisions for pensions and other post-employment benefits, items in the Volkswagen Group are accounted for under the historical cost convention.
 The methods used to measure the individual items are explained in more detail below.

-Purchased intangible assets are recognized at cost and amortized over their useful life using the straight-line method.
+Purchased intangible assets are recognized at cost and – if they have finite useful lives – amortized over their useful lives using the straight-line method.
 This relates in particular to software, which is normally amortized over three years.

 In accordance with IAS 38, research costs are recognized as expenses when incurred.

-Since the fourth quarter of 2019, development costs for future series products and other internally generated intangible assets are capitalized at cost, provided the cash-generating unit to which the respective intangible asset is attributable is not impaired.
-If the criteria for recognition as assets are not met, the expenses are recognized in the income statement in the year in which they are incurred.
+Since the fourth quarter of 2019, development costs for future series products and other internally generated intangible assets have been capitalized at cost, provided the cash-generating unit to which the respective intangible asset is attributable is not impaired and the other criteria for recognition as assets are met.
+If at least one of the criteria for recognition as assets is not met, the expenses are recognized in the income statement in the year in which they are incurred.

 Capitalized development costs include all direct and indirect costs that are directly attributable to the development process.
-The costs are amortized using the straight-line method from the start of production over the expected life cycle of the models or powertrains developed – generally between two and ten years.
+The costs are amortized using the straight-line method from the start of production over the expected life cycle of the models, powertrains or software developed – generally between three and nine years.

-Amortization recognized during the year is allocated to the relevant functional areas in the income statement.
+Amortization charges on intangible assets are allocated to the relevant functional areas in the income statement.

 Brand names from business combinations usually have an indefinite useful life and are therefore not amortized.
 An indefinite useful life is usually the result of a brand’s further use and maintenance.

 Goodwill, intangible assets with indefinite useful lives and intangible assets that are not yet available for use are tested for impairment at least once a year.
 Assets in use and other intangible assets with finite useful lives are tested for impairment only if there are specific indications that they may be impaired.
-The Volkswagen Group generally applies the higher of value in use and fair value less costs to sell of the relevant cash-generating unit to determine the recoverable amount of goodwill and intangible assets with finite and indefinite useful lives.
-Since the fourth quarter of 2019, normally the respective brand is the cash-generating unit that is used as the testing level.
-Measurement of value in use is based on management’s current planning.
-This planning is based on expectations regarding future global economic trends and on assumptions derived from those trends about the markets for passenger cars and commercial vehicles, market shares and the profitability of the products.
-The planning for the Financial Services segment is likewise prepared on the basis of these expectations, and also reflects the relevant market penetration rates and regulatory requirements.
+The Volkswagen Group generally applies the higher of value in use and fair value less costs to sell of the relevant cash-generating unit to determine the recoverable amount of goodwill and intangible assets with indefinite and finite useful lives.
+Normally, the respective brand is the cash-generating unit that is used as the testing level.
+Jointly used (corporate) assets are allocated to the cash-generating units using allocation formulas.
+Measurement of value in use is based on management’s current medium-term planning (referred to as budget planning round).
+The planning period generally covers five years.
+This planning is based on expectations regarding future global economic trends and on assumptions derived from those trends about the markets for passenger cars and commercial vehicles, expected trends in the Volkswagen Group’s market shares, the volume and timing of the development of vehicle models and investments in production facilities, as well as changes in price and cost structures, taking particular account of the transformation to e-mobility and an increase in regulatory requirements.
+The planning for the Financial Services segment is likewise prepared on the basis of these expectations, and also reflects the relevant market penetration rates of expected vehicle sales with finance or lease agreements and other services, as well as regulatory requirements.
 The planning for the Power Engineering segment reflects expectations about trends in the various individual markets.
 The planning includes reasonable assumptions about macroeconomic trends (exchange rate, interest rate and commodity price trends) and historical developments.
-The planning period generally covers five years.
-For information on the assumptions applied to the detailed planning period, please refer to the Report on Expected Developments, which is part of the Management Report.
-For subsequent years, plausible assumptions are made regarding future trends.
-The planning assumptions are adapted to reflect the current state of knowledge.
+The planning is based on the assumption that global economic output and, consequently, trends in the automotive market will recover overall in 2021, provided successful, lasting containment of the Covid-19 pandemic is achieved.
+However, this growth will most likely be sufficient for the economy to recover to approximately its pre-pandemic level.
+We continue to believe that risks will arise from protectionist tendencies, turbulence in the financial markets and structural deficits in individual countries.
+In addition, growth prospects will be negatively impacted by ongoing geopolitical tensions and conflicts.
+We anticipate that both the advanced economies and the emerging markets will experience positive momentum.
+Furthermore, we anticipate that the global economy will also continue to grow in the period from 2022 to 2025.
+The Volkswagen Group’s automotive market and volume planning reflects the above regional differentiation and takes account of the impact of the Covid-19 pandemic on the initial years of the planning period.
+The negative impact on earnings expected to arise from 2021 onward from more stringent emission and fuel consumption legislation and the sustained effects of the Covid-19 pandemic is to be offset by corresponding programs to increase efficiency.
+The change in the operating return on sales assumed for fiscal year 2021 for the purpose of the impairment test is within the range forecast by Volkswagen.

 Value in use is determined for the purpose of impairment testing of goodwill, indefinite-lived intangible assets and finite-lived intangible assets – mainly capitalized development costs – using the following pretax weighted average cost of capital (WACC) rates, which are adjusted if necessary for country-specific discount factors: